Congo miners pin hopes on distance from rebel push

 Congo is the world’s 24th-largest gold producer, according to GFMS.

 Still recovering from years of under-investment in its mining infrastructure, Congo attracts most attention for its vast reserves of copper.
-It produced 435,400 metric tons last year, according to metals research group GFMS, making it the world’s 10th largest producer of the metal.
+It produced 435,400 tonnes last year, according to metals research group GFMS, making it the world’s 10th largest producer of the metal.

-Congo’s major international copper miners, from Freeport McMoRan to Glencore and ENRC, operate in Katanga, and have soothed investors by emphasizing their distance from the fighting, hundreds of kilometers away.
+Congo’s major international copper miners, from Freeport McMoRan to Glencore and ENRC, operate in Katanga, and have soothed investors by emphasising their distance from the fighting, hundreds of kilometres away.

 Company officials from the major miners told Reuters they were monitoring the situation, but all said their export routes and production were unaffected.